johnbywater/quantdsl/README.md

         0
 ```

-These function definitions are included in the library, and can be imported.

 If the strike price is the same as the underlying, without any volatility (`sigma`) there is no value holding an
 option.